EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Prerequisites.md

 ### Recommended knowledge and experience

 1. **Familiarity with Visual Studio Code**
-    - The default editor used in this workshop is Visual Studio Code.
+    - The default editor used in this guide is Visual Studio Code.
 You will configure your VS Code development environment with the required extensions and code libraries.
-    - The workshop requires Visual Studio Code and other tools to be installed on your computer.
+    - The guide requires Visual Studio Code and other tools to be installed on your computer.
 You will be running the solution code from your local computer.
 2. **Familiarity with the Azure portal**
-    - The workshop assumes you are familiar with navigating to resources within the Azure portal.
+    - The guide assumes you are familiar with navigating to resources within the Azure portal.
-    - You will use the Azure portal to retrieve endpoints, keys, and other values associated with the resources you deploy for this workshop.
+    - You will use the Azure portal to retrieve endpoints, keys, and other values associated with the resources described in this guide.
 3. **Familiarity with PostgreSQL**
-    - The workshop assumes you are familiar with basic SQL syntax.
+    - The guide assumes you are familiar with basic SQL syntax.

 ### Preferred knowledge and experience